Do Go On - Do Go On Presents: Arty Facts - Vault

 I've heard of outsider art.

-It feels like we're insider art now.
+It feels like we're inside of art now.

 It's like we're sitting under a colourful overpass.